- be

 -

-solitary cells with two halves,
+cylindrical with two

-called semicells;
+identical halves called semicells; the

-isthmus where the two
+isthmus (where the two

 -